dheerajponnaganti/git-command-automation/README.md

 - Run the executable command file using `chmod +x git-coomand-name`

-- Copy the executed `git-command.sh` to your `/user/bin` for git to identify the custom *git* command using `sudo cp git-command-name /usr/bin/git-command-name`
+- Copy the executed `git-command.sh` to your `/user/bin` for git to identify the custom *git* command<br /> using `sudo cp git-command-name /usr/bin/git-command-name`

 - Done!
-Now you are ready to use the custom git commands using `git command-name message/branch-name` example `git lazypush "test commit message"`
+Now you are ready to use the custom git commands using `git command-name message/branch-name`<br /> example `git lazypush "test commit message"`

 ### Windows-